aboutcode-org/scancode-toolkit/docs/source/getting-started/contribute/contributing-code.rst

 -------------

-ScanCode comes with over 29,000 unit tests to ensure detection accuracy and stability across Linux, Windows and macOS OSes: we kinda love tests, do we?
+ScanCode comes with over 29,000 unit tests to ensure detection accuracy and stability across Linux, Windows and macOS OSes: we kind of love tests, do we?

 We use pytest to run the tests: call the ``pytest`` script to run the whole test suite.
 This is installed with the ``pytest`` package which is installed